Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: COLLECTION

 \textbf{ Were any ethical review processes conducted (e.g., by an institutional review board)? } If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation. \\ No ethical review process was conducted.

-\textbf{ Does the dataset relate to people? } If not, you may skip the remainder of the questions in this section. \\

-Our dataset relates to people in 2 ways: 1) We share anonymized user IDs for users who generate the images.
+\textbf{ Does the dataset relate to people? } If not, you may skip the remainder of the questions in this section. \\ Our dataset relates to people in 2 ways: 1) We share anonymized user IDs for users who generate the images.
 2) Some text prompts may have celebrity or artist names in the prompt.

-\textbf{ Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)? } \\
+\textbf{ Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)? } \\ We collected the data from the Artbreeder website.